-Guest blog by Lance Cody-Valdez
+Guest post by Lance Cody-Valdez.

 Whether you’ve been working from home due to the COVID-19 crisis or a newly employed remote worker, you need a place to work.
 While a home office can be as simple as a laptop at the kitchen table, you’ll achieve greater focus, productivity, and comfort with a dedicated workspace.

 Here’s what to consider as you set up your home office for remote work.

 A home office should be quiet and distraction free.
 Unfortunately, that’s difficult to achieve when your family is home while you work.
 If your home lacks a dedicated office or spare bedroom, look to out-of-the-way spaces like attics, basements, and garages.

 While these spaces are less prone to interruptions from curious kids, it takes work to convert them into a comfortable home office.
 If you don’t have time to spare, hire professionals who can help by hauling junk, cleaning old carpets to remove dirt and mold, and adding insulation and lighting.